 On the other hand, I can definitely see why this is such a misconception.

-[It’s unfortunate the things that misinformed people will put in their hair to “form dreadlocks”.
-If you’re considering locs, steer clear from these 33 things!!]
+[It’s unfortunate the things that misinformed people will put in their hair to “make dreadlocks”.
+If you’re considering locs, steer clear from these 33 ingredients!!]

 How Dirty are Dreadlocks?

 There’s no “dirtiness scale” when it comes to dreadlocks but I think it’s safe to say that a person’s hygiene is directly correlated with the cleanliness of their locs.
-More often than not, dreads are neither gross nor dirty.
+Dreads are generally not dirty.

 There are several videos on YouTube of people dissecting mature locs to see what they have accumulated over the years.
 This is one I particularly enjoyed watching— I’m sure you’ll be surprised to see what’s inside 10-year old dreads!